-You should expect your dog to cost you at least £6,500 - £17, 000 over their whole lifetime:
+You should expect that a dog could cost you at least £4,600, but depending on which dog you have; their potential lifetime cost could be £30,800 over their whole lifetime:

 This estimated cost doesn’t include the cost of any vet fees if your dog becomes ill, although we have included the cost of pet insurance.
-If your dog has an accident or develops a health problem the cost of caring for them could increase dramatically.
+If your dog has an accident or develops a health problem, the cost of caring for them could increase dramatically.
 It’s important to be prepared for this, which is why we recommend taking out pet insurance.